fleetdm/fleet/handbook/business-operations/README.md

 After meeting with the candidate for their final interview, the CEO uses the following steps to make an offer:
 1. **Review decision:** The CEO reviews the data and decides whether it still makes sense to make this offer to this person in this role.
 If not, he lets the manager know.
 Otherwise, he continues with the offer.
 2. **Adjust compensation:** [Re-benchmark salary](https://www.pave.com), adjusting for cost of living where the candidate will do the work.
-   - [ ] Paste a screenshot of Pave showing the adjusted benchmark under the [heading for this position in " 💌 Compensation decisions"](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit)
+   - _Paste a screenshot_ of Pave showing the adjusted benchmark under the [heading for this position in " 💌 Compensation decisions"](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit)
-   - [ ] Update the [equity plan](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) with the actual adjusted salary and equity offer that is about to be sent.
+   - _Update the [equity plan](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0)_ with the actual adjusted salary and equity offer that is about to be sent.
 3. **Prepare the "exit scenarios" spreadsheet:** [Copy the "Exit scenarios (template)"](https://docs.google.com/spreadsheets/d/1k2TzsFYR0QxlD-KGPxuhuvvlJMrCvLPo2z8s8oGChT0/copy) for the candidate, and rename the copy to e.g. "Exit scenarios for Jane Doe".
-   - [ ] Edit the candidate's copy of the exit scenarios spreadsheet to include the number of shares they will be offered, and the spreadsheet will update automatically to reflect their approximate ownership percentage.
+   - _Edit the candidate's copy of the exit scenarios spreadsheet_ to include the number of shares they will be offered, and the spreadsheet will update automatically to reflect their approximate ownership percentage.
-   > **_Note:_** *Don't play with numbers in the exit scenarios spreadsheet.
-The revision history is visible to the candidate, and they might misunderstand.*
+   > _**Note:** Don't play with numbers in the exit scenarios spreadsheet.
+The revision history is visible to the candidate, and they might misunderstand._
 4. **Prepare offer email:** [Copy "Offer email (template)"](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/copy) and rename to e.g. "Offer email for Jane Doe".
 Edit the candidate's copy of the offer email template doc and fill in the missing information:
-   - [ ] _Benefits:_ If candidate will work outside the US, [change the "Benefits" bullet](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/edit) to reflect what will be included through Fleet's international payroll provider, depending on the candidate's location.
+   - _Benefits:_ If candidate will work outside the US, [change the "Benefits" bullet](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/edit) to reflect what will be included through Fleet's international payroll provider, depending on the candidate's location.
-   - [ ] _Equity:_ Specify the number of shares, then highlight the number of shares with a link to the candidate's personalized copy of the "Exit scenarios" spreadsheet.
+   - _Equity:_ Specify the number of shares, then highlight the number of shares with a link to the candidate's personalized copy of the "Exit scenarios" spreadsheet.
-   - [ ] _Other information_: Read the offer email very carefully and double-check correctness versus the equity plan, especially in regards to salary, equity, and start date.
+   - _Other information_: Read the offer email very carefully and double-check correctness versus the equity plan, especially in regards to salary, equity, and start date.
 5. **Send offer:** Once both documents are complete, send the offer email:
    - To: The candidate's personal email address _(use the email from the CEO interview calendar event)_
    - Cc: Zach Wasserman is included as a recipient, but will not participate in the email thread until after the offer is accepted.
    - Subject: "Full time?"
    - Body: _(The offer email is copied verbatim from Google Drive into Gmail as the body of the message, formatting and all.)_
    - Sending: _(When sending the offer, Gmail will automatically offer to change the permissions of the exit scenarios sheet so it is accessible to the candidate.
 Choose to grant the candidate **"Edit"** access.)_
-6. **Archive channel:** Post to the `hiring-xxxxx` Slack channel to let folks know the offer was sent.
+6. **Archive Slack channel:** Post to the `hiring-xxxxx` Slack channel to let folks know the offer was sent.
 Then archive and close the channel.
 (It can always be reopened, as needed.)

 ### Steps after an offer is accepted

 Once the new team member replies and accepts their offer in writing:
 1. **Accept:** Either CEO or Zach Wasserman replies to the candidate.
 Whoever replies first is responsible for these steps:
-   - [ ] _Verify the candidate replied with their physical address… or else keep asking._  If they did not reply with their physical address, or it's not a usable address, then we are not done.
+   - _Verify the candidate replied with their physical address… or else keep asking._  If they did not reply with their physical address, or it's not a usable address, then we are not done.
 Fleet will reply and ask for it, and no offer should is "accepted" until we've received a physical address.
-   - [ ] _Update the team database_ so that the new team member's row in ["🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) now includes:
+   - _Update the team database_ so that the new team member's row in ["🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) now includes:
      - physical address _(The full street address of the location where work will typically be performed.)_
      - personal email _(Use the personal email they're replying from, e.g. `@gmail.com`")_
-   - [ ] _[Create a "Hiring" issue](https://github.com/fleetdm/confidential/issues/new/choose)_ for the new team member.
+   - _[Create a "Hiring" issue](https://github.com/fleetdm/confidential/issues/new/choose)_ for the new team member.
 (This is what will inform the Business Operations team to get involved.
 The company will use this issue to keep track of the hiring tasks for the new team member.)
-   - [ ] _Send a reply_ welcoming the team member to Fleet and letting them know to expect a separate email with next steps for getting the team member's laptop, Yubikeys, and agreement going ASAP so they can start on time.
+   - _Send a reply_ welcoming the team member to Fleet and letting them know to expect a separate email with next steps for getting the team member's laptop, Yubikeys, and agreement going ASAP so they can start on time.
 2. Business Operations will then follow the steps in the "Hiring" issue, which includes reaching out to the new team member within 1 business day from a separate email thread to get additional information as needed, prepare their agreement, add them to the company's payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.

 > **_Note:_** _Some Fleet team members are contractors and others are employees.
 The distinction between "contractor" and "employee" varies in different geographies, and the appropriate contract for any given team member and the place where they work is determined during the hiring process._